drips-network/docs/docs/the-drips-app/manage-funds/collect-earnings.md

 ![Clicking "Collect" on the token page](/img/drips-app/collect-earnings/3.png)

-The first thing you'll notice is that you can currently only collect funds from incoming streams "once per cycle", which is on a weekly cadence.
-You can read more about the Drips Cycle in our <a href="/docs/the-protocol/technical-overview" target="_blank">protocol overview</a>.
 By default, you'll only collect funds from *concluded cycles*, but you can choose to include funds earned during the current cycle as well.
 However, doing so will slightly increase required gas fees for the collect transaction.
+You can read more about the Drips Cycle in our <a href="/docs/the-protocol/technical-overview" target="_blank">protocol overview</a>.

-In the balances breakdown, you'll find multiple line items that add up to the total collectable amount.
-Some of these amounts will be hidden if they're zero.
+First however, let's take a look at the balances breakdown.
+You'll find multiple line items that add up to the total collectable amount.
+Some of these amounts may be hidden if they're zero.

 - The `UNI from concluded cycles` amount is the amount earned from incoming streams *up until the beginning of the current cycle*.
 - The `Splittable` amount is the amount you've earned from incoming Splits or "Gives" (a plain one-time transfer of funds within the Drips protocol).